alanb128/balena-ble-gateway/README.md

 ```
 #include <my_project_name.h>
 ```
 Download the `nano_ble33_sense_motion.ino` sketch fom this repository and replace `your_project_name` with the name noted in your include file above.
 Now upload this sketch to your Arduino and confirm that it runs.
+The additional code creates a new BLE service and two characteristics: AnomalyScore and TopClass.
+AnomalyScore has a UUID of `2101` and is a boolean value inidcating if the AnomalyScore is above the value of 0.3.
+TopClass has a UUID of `4101` and is an integer representing the highest scoring class from the most recent inference.
+You can change these UUIDs in the code, but they must match in the Python code (`ble.py`) on the gateway device used to read the data and convert it to MQTT.

 ### 2. Create a new fleet in balenaCloud
 Once you have signed up for an account, you can use the deploy button below to create a new fleet (a fleet can be one or more devices) and then download an OS image which you can burn to an SD card and insert into your Raspberry Pi.
 When you power on the Pi, it will download the project from this repo.
 Alternatively, you can clone this repository, (and modify it locally if you wish) and the use the [balena CLI](https://www.balena.io/docs/reference/balena-cli/) to push the code to your device.
 For more information about using the balena platform, check out the [Getting Started](https://www.balena.io/docs/learn/getting-started/raspberrypi3/python/) guide.